ronilaukkarinen/spotify-my-station/README.md

 - Balances songs you love with AI-curated recommendations based on your taste

 **Mix Strategy:**
-- 30% songs from your vast loved tracks collection (spanning different eras and moods)
+- 25% songs from your vast loved tracks collection (spanning different eras and moods)
-- 25% deep cuts from your favorite artists
+- 50% tracks from AI-recommended artists based on your taste analysis
-- 25% songs from similar artists you should discover
+- 25% songs from similar artists discovered via Last.fm recommendations
-- 15% newer releases matching your taste
-- 5% surprise picks aligned with your musical DNA

 ### Custom Playlist
 ```bash